Olga Sansom: Museum and botanical work

 Sansom became an honorary curator at the Southland Museum in June of 1948, having previously volunteered there.
 From March 1953 until 1959 she was director of the museum, making her New Zealand's first female museum director.
 As director, she was assisted by volunteers to develop displays on natural history, teach visiting school children, and identify biological specimens brought in by the public.

 Sansom collected botanical specimens that included seaweeds, alpine and bog plants, lichens and ferns over the course of more than 50 years.
 In 1956 she was invited to give the Banks Lecture on botany at the annual conference of the Royal New Zealand Institute of Horticulture.
 She was also a keen birdwatcher, and a founder member of the Ornithological Society of New Zealand.

 Family

 Sansom gave up teaching when she married fellow teacher Arthur Borne Vickery on 13 May 1921 in Invercargill.
 The Vickerys had one daughter together but after her husband's sudden death in 1923 Sansom resumed teaching to support herself.
-Sansom later married Normal Francis Sansom on 9 April 1924 on Stewart Island.
+Sansom later married Norman Francis Sansom on 9 April 1924 on Stewart Island.
 Sansom was a carpenter and then later a Presbyterian minister.
 They had two children, a daughter and a son.
 Sansom died in Lorneville, near Invercargill, on 1 July 1989.